somsos/MWD_calculator/5_frontend/2_workspace/README.md

 - [X] Add history
 - [X] Check type of keyboard it shows in android
 - [X] Check inputs like 0.105 can get in without problems (when gets 0.10 transform it to 0.1)
+- [ ] Make transparent the icon, for future change of background color
 - [ ] Transform comma in point
+- [ ] Create build to change the manifest (in index.html) and worker (main.XXX.js) to the child path
 - [ ] Create installable as PWA
 - [ ] Add button of add excel
 - [ ] Add button of download excel